 - Tuncertainty_MAC +TFineTiming, for any scenario where Tactivation_time includes only TFineTiming and no TFirstSSB_MAX;

-- [Tfirst_TRS, for FR1 inter-band SSB-less SCell activation scenario where Tactivation_time includes Tfirst_TRS];
+- Tfirst_TRS, for FR1 inter-band SSB-less SCell activation scenario where Tactivation_time includes Tfirst_TRS;

-- [Tfirst_ATRS, for FR1 inter-band SSB-less SCell activation scenario where Tactivation_time includes Tfirst_ATRS].
+- Tfirst_ATRS, for FR1 inter-band SSB-less SCell activation scenario where Tactivation_time includes Tfirst_ATRS.

 The length of the interruption window may be different for different victim cells, and depends on the applicable scenario and on the frequency band relation between the aggressor cell and the victim cell.